Overview

 `agent_connectivity` failed in compliance check

 compliance array on the failing check — each entry has per-track failureReason, summary, and observations.
-The most common causes are auth misconfiguration, schema drift between your agent and the ADCP spec, and agent-side timeouts beyond 60s.Storefront says `operatorDomainVerified: false` even though my domain matches
+The most common causes are auth misconfiguration, schema drift between your agent and the AdCP spec, and agent-side timeouts beyond 60s.Storefront says `operatorDomainVerified: false` even though my domain matches

 Storefront says `operatorDomainVerified: false` even though my domain matches